 Signs and symptoms of Lyme disease

 Many people with early-stage Lyme disease develop a distinctive circular rash at the site of the tick bite.
-The rash can appear up to 3 months after being bitten by a tick and usually lasts for several weeks.
-Most rashes appear within the first 4 weeks.
+The rash can appear up to three months after being bitten by a tick and usually lasts for several weeks.
+Most rashes appear within the first four weeks.

 About the rash: